 Here’s a gold-plated opportunity to earn a ton of rewards points just for doing business as usual.
 The American Express Gold Business Card will deliver ongoing Amex Ascent Membership Rewards points at a very satisfactory rate, up to 51 interest-free days per month and top-level insurance cover, all packaged in a card designed to make your business life much easier.

-Earn up to 1.0 points per dollar on purchases now, more points from April 2019
+Earn up to 1.5 points per dollar on purchases

 All your business purchases will earn valuable Amex Ascent Membership Rewards points – that’s one step up from the entry-level Gateway points.